adjust/ios_sdk/README.md

 ### 4. Integrate Adjust into your app

-At first we set up basic session tracking.
+To start with, we'll set up basic session tracking.

 #### Basic Setup

-In the Project Navigator open the source file your application delegate.
-Add the `import` statement at the top of the file.
-In the `didFinishLaunching` or `didFinishLaunchingWithOptions` method of your app delegate add the following call to `Adjust`:
+In the Project Navigator, open the source file of your application delegate.
+Add the `import` statement at the top of the file, then add the following call to `Adjust` in the `didFinishLaunching` or `didFinishLaunchingWithOptions` method of your app
+delegate:

 ```objc
 #import "Adjust.h"